Today, we’ll be reviewing the PreSonus HD9 closed-back headphones.

 The PreSonus HD9s have a frequency response of 10 Hz – 26 kHz at the ±3db points.
 Overall, these have a generally warm sound signature with a slight V-shape curve.

-The midrange feels scooped, but we were unable to tell whether there was truly a dip in the frequency response or as a side effect of the bloated bass and treble regions.
+The midrange feels scooped, but I was unable to tell whether there was truly a dip in the frequency response or as a side effect of the bloated bass and treble regions.

-We wouldn’t recommend mixing on these, although they have decent noise cancellation making them a viable option for tracking.
+I wouldn’t recommend mixing on these, although they have decent noise cancellation making them a viable budget option for tracking.

 Build quality

-PreSonus seems to have taken a few notes from Audio-Technica for the design of these headphones, which have some resemblance to the ATH-M50xs.
+PreSonus seems to have taken a few notes from Audio-Technica for the design of these headphones, which have some resemblance to the ATH-M40x.

 Comfortability

-For an $80 pair of cans, these are quite comfortable.
-The memory foam ear cups are soft and don’t heat up that much, and the adjustable headband makes it easy to fit.
+For an $100 pair of cans, these are quite comfortable.
+The memory foam earcups are soft and don’t heat up that much.

 Stability